AnonymousHacker1279/MyPortal/README.md

 for cron examples and syntax.

 # Enable Custom Error Pages
 Sometimes, a user might type in a URL which doesn't exist, causing a HTTP 404 error.
 Apache's default can be useful, but doesn't always look professional.
 Other times, you might accidentally hit a protected directory, causing an HTTP 403 error.
-Anyway, we have some covered.
+Anyway, there are some already covered.

-We have made three custom error pages (HTTP Errors: 403, 404, and 500 (NOTE: Some 500 errors, like in PHP, don't actually send a 500 error, and so the page won't appear)).
+There are three custom error pages (HTTP Errors: 403, 404, and 500 (NOTE: Some 500 errors, like in PHP, don't actually send a 500 error, and so the page won't appear)).
 You change these, or make new ones, just keep the name or edit the ".htaccess" files.
-We only have three right now because these are the most common.
+There are only three right now because these are the most common.

 If you decide to make new ones, you MUST add them to the ".htaccess" files!
 Otherwise, they won't activate when a user gets an error.

 # Suggestions and Issues
-If have your own suggestions, please make a pull request
+If have your own suggestions, please make a pull request, and it may get implemented.

+For other issues, please make an issue and describe it, with the files affected.
+You can create your own pull requests with fixes.